Krispy Kreme operations by country: Malaysia

 Krispy Kreme in Malaysia is operated by Berjaya Foods, owned by the Berjaya Group.
 The first outlet opened in April 2009.
-As of 2025,there are 30 stores.
+As of 2025, there are 30 stores.

 Mexico

 Krispy Kreme may have found success in their twenty-eight outlets in Mexico.
 Similar to their U.S. counterparts, some Mexican Krispy Kreme locations can be found inside Walmart stores.

 Myanmar

-They officially opened their first location in Myanmar on September 16, 2018, located in Yangon, Times Link Mall.
+Myanmar opened its first Krispy Kreme in 2018, located in the Times Link Mall.

 New Zealand

 The first Krispy Kreme store and manufacturing facility in New Zealand opened in the Auckland suburb of Manukau in February 2018.

 Philippines

 On 30 November 2006, Krispy Kreme opened its flagship Philippine store at Bonifacio High Street in Bonifacio Global City, Taguig.
 These stores are franchise owned like many others.
 As of 2022, there are 102 Krispy Kreme branches in the Philippines, all franchise-owned like many others.
 The development deal for the franchise is awarded to the Real American Donut Company, Inc., a subsidiary of Max's Group.
 The original franchise agreement is for 30 stores over the next five years.